0rc/gravitate-encryption/README.txt

 ==WordPress Encryption==

 While this plugin was intended for Gravity Forms, it can be used by any plugin or even in your WordPress theme files.
 First you will want to make sure that you have installed the Gravitate Encryption Plugin and configured it.
 Next, make sure to Test the plugin.
 There is an Encryption Test option at the bottom of the plugin.
 If it is working properly then the Un-encrypted Text will show as the same as the Decrypted Text.

+==Requirements==

+- PHP 5.2 or above
+- MySQL 5 or above
+- mysqli extension
+- WordPress 3.5 or above

 ==How to Use==